kawilkinson/steam-lens/README.md

 ## What is Steam Lens?

-Steam Lens is a website gives you the ability to compare a user's Steam library and achievements against their friends.
+Steam Lens is a website that gives you the ability to compare a user's Steam library and achievements against their friends.

 The user's friends are ranked starting from rank 1 at the top, I have the ranking currently weighted slightly more towards the *number* of common games a friend has over their percentage of common games.